zhhuta/vpsnet/vps.net.md

 	clouds = get_couds(cred)

-## Getting templates
-Now we need tamlates ids on vps.net cloud.
+Okay - now we need to get all the available templates on each of those clouds.

 	def get_templates(config_cred,clouds):
 		""" Function that get a list of all existing templates on each cloud